Security-Onion-Solutions/securityonion-docs/logstash.rst

 By default, if total available memory is 8GB or greater, the Logstash heap size in ``/etc/logstash/jvm.options`` is configured (during setup) to equal 25% of available memory, but no greater than 4GB.

-See https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#compressed_oops for more details.
+For more information, please see https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#compressed_oops.

 You may need to adjust the value depending on your system's performance.
 The changes will be applied the next time the minion checks in.
 You can force it to happen immediately by running ``sudo salt-call state.apply logstash`` on the actual node or by running ``sudo salt 'MINIONNAME' state.apply logstash`` on the manager node.